Shivani-Parihar99/AWS-Cloud-Practitioner-Essentials/Module 4/Subnets and network access control lists.md

 For example, step outside of the coffee shop and imagine that you are in an airport.
 In the airport, travelers are trying to enter into a different country.
 You can think of the travelers as packets and the passport control officer as a network ACL.
 The passport control officer checks travelers’ credentials when they are both entering and exiting out of the country.
 If a traveler is on an approved list, they are able to get through.
 However, if they are not on the approved list or are explicitly on a list of banned travelers, they cannot come in.

+Each AWS account includes a default network ACL.
+When configuring your VPC, you can use your account’s default network ACL or create custom network ACLs.

+By default, your account’s default network ACL allows all inbound and outbound traffic, but you can modify it by adding your own rules.
+For custom network ACLs, all inbound and outbound traffic is denied until you add rules to specify which traffic to allow.
+Additionally, all network ACLs have an explicit deny rule.
+This rule ensures that if a packet doesn’t match any of the other rules on the list, the packet is denied.